SBMA: A Multiple Access Scheme Combining SCMA and BIA for MU-MISO: System model

 where $\alpha$ denotes the path loss exponent and the parameter $r_0$ avoids a singularity when the distance is small.
-Without loss of generality, we choose $\alpha=3$.
-Note that we assume the channel state over different antennas and tones are independent and the coherence time over all channels is long enough, e.g., each channel state keeps unchanged over a whole transmission progress.
-We further denotes $E_s$ as the total transmit power at the BS.
+Without loss of generality, we choose $\alpha=3$, which is used for the urban environment.
+We assume no CSIT, full CSI at the receivers, and a sufficiently long coherence time to support the transmission process.
+Note here $\mathbbmtt{N_t}=N_t$.
+The distinct font styles are employed to facilitate a more straightforward comprehension of the channel mode when it is presented.